x11clone/tigervnc/README.rst

 x11clone can also be used to remotely displaying 3D applications with server side hardware acceleration.
 From the application point of view, the best performance is achieved by running the desktop session and applications on the console.
-To access this session remotely, x11clone can be used from a X11 client (using X11 forwarding).
-Another option is to run x11clone with Xvnc and connect with a VNC client.
-In this context, x11clone provides an alternative to VirtualGL_.
+To access this session remotely, connect using SSH, using the "-via" option.
+Note that in this case, x11clone must be installed on both the local and remote machine.

+For some use cases, x11clone provides an alternative to VirtualGL_.
 However, x11clone does not provide any GPU sharing: You are restricted to one console session per machine.
 Virtual machines with GPU virtualization can be used to provide multiple sessions on the same server hardware.

 Code and Issues